Liver & eggs

 - 2 cloves of garlic, sliced

-- 1 rasher of bacon, cut into small bits
+- 30 g bacon (1 rasher approx.), cut into small bits

-- 100g liver, rinsed, sinew removed
+- 100 g liver, rinsed, sinew removed

-- 3 tablespoons tomato paste
+- 3 tbsp tomato paste

-- 2 eggs
+- 2 large eggs

-- Salt & pepper
+- Salt and pepper

-- Chilli flakes (optional)
+- Sprinkle of chilli flakes (optional)

 - Heat a frypan to medium heat.

-- Add the bacon, onions and garlic, cook for a few minutes until soft, push them to the side.
+- Add bacon, onions and garlic, cook for a few minutes until soft, push them to the side.

-- Make wells for the eggs and crack into the wells, place lid on the pan and cook until the whites are cooked.
+- Make wells for the eggs and crack eggs into the wells, place lid on the pan and cook until the whites are cooked.
 If you like cooked yolks, then cook longer.

-- Sprinkle with chopped basil or parsley.
+- Sprinkle with chilli if using and chopped herbs.